-MBA applicants think it’s worth every dollar spent hiring the best MBA consutants even if improves their chances of getting into the elite schools.
+MBA applicants think it’s worth every dollar spent hiring the best MBA consultants even if improves their chances of getting into the elite schools.

 And the general perception is a flamboyant international consultant is better than the modest Indian MBA consultant in delivering the goods.

-Canada-based Arindam Mukherjee hired a high-profile and well-known MBA consultant who’s team has a very strong presence on the top MBA and GMAT forums.
-The consulting fee for the multi-school package in USD was a cool $7000 (that’s over 4.25 lakh rupees!).
+Canada-based Arindam Mukherjee hired a high-profile and well-known MBA consultant whose team has a very strong presence on the top MBA and GMAT forums.
+The consulting fee for the multi-school package in USD was a cool $7000 (that’s around 5.5 lakh rupees!).

 Every single school rejected the application.
 Here’s what happened next.